tylim88/FirelordJSDoc/docs/firelord/exports.md

 ## Functions

-These are items that Firelord export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:
+These are items that Firelord export directly without wrapping:

 - Timestamp
 - GeoPoint